Brindleyplace

 The BCN Main Line canal of the Birmingham Canal Navigations between the International Convention Centre (left) and Brindleyplace (right) in central Birmingham.

 Brindleyplace is a large mixed-use canalside development, in the Westside district of Birmingham, England.
 It was named after Brindley Place, the name of the street (in turn named after the 18th-century canal engineer James Brindley) around which it is built.
 It was developed by the Argent Group from 1993 onwards.

 In addition to shops, bars and restaurants, Brindleyplace is home to the National Sea Life Centre, Royal Bank of Scotland, Orion Media, Ikon Gallery of art and the Crescent Theatre.
-The site covers 17 acres (69,000 m²) of mixed-use redevelopment - the UK's largest such project.
+The site covers 17 acres (69,000 m^{2}) of mixed-use redevelopment - the UK's largest such project.
 The Birmingham Canal Navigations Main Line Canal separates Brindleyplace from the International Convention Centre, although there are linking bridges.
 The National Indoor Arena, Old Turn Junction and bars of Broad Street are nearby and it is easily accessible and within walking distance of the main bus, metro (tram) and rail routes.